lucieyang1/toronto-restaurants-analysis/data-wrangling.md

 table(restaurants$price)
 ```

-Put into more understandable price levels
+Convert price into a factor and more understandable price levels

 ``` r
 restaurants <- restaurants %>%